A Note on Sources and Methodology

 The Grant Economy documents the 2025 NEA grant revocations in full.
 The specific dimension that LGBTQIA+ Artists, Erasure, and Medium adds is the targeting of LGBTQ+ organizations with particular directness.
 The National Queer Theater, whose Criminal Queerness Festival focuses on playwrights from countries that criminalize LGBTQ+ people, lost its $20,000 grant.
 BOFFO, the LGBTQ+-focused nonprofit arts community in Fire Island Pines, lost $45,000.
 Frameline, the San Francisco International LGBTQ+ Film Festival, lost $20,000.
 The NEA told these organizations in termination emails that it was “updating its grantmaking policy priorities to focus funding on projects that reflect the nation’s rich artistic heritage and creativity as prioritized by the President.”

 The ACLU filed suit against the NEA in March 2025, arguing that the requirement that grant applicants certify they would not “promote gender ideology” violates the First Amendment.
 The suit represents four organizations — Rhode Island Latino Arts, Theatre Communications Group, National Queer Theater, and The Theater Offensive — all of which had promoted art affirming the lived experiences of transgender and nonbinary people.
+In September 2025, the U.S. District Court for Rhode Island ruled for the four organizations, holding the policy an unconstitutional viewpoint-based restriction on private speech; the NEA’s appeal is pending before the First Circuit.

 The chilling effect extends beyond specific revocations.
 Documented cases include artists asking organizations to remove their biographies from websites out of fear of doxxing or harassment.
 Actors turning down roles in plays that might attract federal scrutiny.
 Curators postponing exhibitions.
 Artists who are not LGBTQ+ steering away from work that touches gender identity because any connection to the subject has become a funding risk.